Best Things to do in Nashville

 Get hooked on hot chicken

 Trying hot chicken is a must do in Nashville.
-The succulent meat (breast, thigh, wing) gets marinated in a water-based blend of seasoning before being floured and fried.
+The succulent meat gets marinated in a water-based blend of seasoning before being floured and fried.
 The last couple of steps are what really set it apart from other fried chicken.
-Right before serving, a cayenne pepper sauce (really more like a paste) is added to the hot chicken before it is neatly position between a slice of white bread and pickle chips.
+Right before serving, a cayenne pepper sauce (really more like a paste) is added to the hot chicken before it is neatly positioned between a slice of white bread and pickle chips.
 Depending on your request, the sauce can vary from mild to sweet-Jesus-this-is-spicy.
 Add black-eyed peas, baked beans, French fries, or pimento mac-and-cheese, and you’re good to go.

 Hang out at Pinewood Social